Jimmyu2foru18/Tutorial-Finder-AI/README.md

 ## Getting Started

 This repository currently contains planning documentation only.
 Development will begin according to the phases outlined in the project roadmap.

-## Contributing

-Contribution guidelines will be established once development begins.

-## License

-License information will be added prior to development.

----

-*This project is currently in the planning phase.
-All documentation is subject to revision as the project evolves.*